-The out of the box device is not loaded with too many apps, comes with the Amazon shopping, prime and Kindle App apart from 10.OR Care.
-So I am pretty happy with the least amount of bloat, of course, we can add whatever we wish to from the play store.
+The out of the box device is not loaded with too many apps, comes with the Amazon shopping, prime, and Kindle App, apart from 10.OR Care.
+So I am pretty happy with the least amount of bloat, of course, we can add whatever we wish from the Google play store.

-The 10.OR E comes with a 5.5 Inch Full HD Display which is probably the key highlight of the smartphone.
-The touch response is good and display quality is also fine.
+The 10.OR E comes with a 5.5 Inch Full HD Display which is probably the key highlight of this smartphone.
+The touch response is good, and display quality is also fine.

-It comes with good color reproduction, though the maximum is not very high.
-You can use the phone outdoors but in direct sunlight the legibility is low.
+It comes with good color reproduction.
+However, the maximum brightness is not very high.
+Further, you can use the phone outdoors, but in direct sunlight the legibility is low.

 Watching videos and reading text is a positive experience on the phone.
-The on display Bezels are also not large (sometimes there is a big black border around the display of budget phones).
-Like on the LeEeco LE 1S or Coolpad Coolplay 6.
+The on display Bezels are also hardly visible (sometimes there is a big black border around the display of budget phones), as on the LeEeco LE 1S or Coolpad Coolplay 6.

-Stock Android runs mostly fluid on the phone though we observed some lag when we opened 3-4 tabs in chrome.
+Stock Android runs mostly fluid on the phone, yet we observed some lag when we opened 3-4 tabs in chrome.
 You can feel some stutter when you navigate quickly up and down or move between the tabs, but nothing too slow.

-Ram Management – Using 10.OR E seems too familiar and easy to adapt too.
-Opened up 12 to 13 apps and observed it can keep them in memory without killing the process.
-While these apps are running in the background, phone still has 1 GB of free memory, as per CPU-Z, which is not bad.
+Ram Management – Using 10.OR E seems too familiar and easy to adapt because of the stock Android.
+I opened up 12 -13 apps and observed it could keep them in memory without killing the process.
+As these apps are running in the background, yet the phone has 1 GB of free memory, as per the CPU-Z.

-Notably, the phone comes with onscreen navigation keys and there are no capacitive touch keys.
-Also, I was glad to discover there is a notification light(white color) which is placed near the front camera.
+Notably, the phone comes with onscreen navigation keys, without any capacitive touch keys.
+Also, I was glad to discover there is a notification light(white colored), near the front camera.

-The overall build quality is also above average and it is not very thick and bulky.
+The overall build quality is also above average, and it the phone is not very thick and bulky.
 The 10.OR E measures 7.6 mm in thickness and weighs 160 grams.

 Rear Camera Photos

 The 10.
 OR E has a 13 Megapixel rear camera and also has a 5 Megapixel front selfie camera.
-Here are some of the Camera sample images which you can check out.
-You can read more about the camera App and features in the earlier unboxing article.
+Here are some of the Camera sample images that you can observe.
+To recall, you can read more about the camera App and features in the earlier unboxing article.